 - a brief personal statement of your program interest.

 In addition, because of the high level of maturity, sensitivity, independence and flexibility necessary in the program, an on-campus interview is required.
 You'll be contacted for an interview once all application materials have been received.

 There are three types of assistantships that all full-time graduate students may choose to acquire: 1) General graduate assistantships; 2) Enhanced graduate assistantships; 3) Athletic graduate assistantships.

-All full time graduate students throughout the university are granted a general graduate assistantship, which requires the student to work 7.5 hours per week for a professor or university division.
-This assistantship reduces 50% of the tuition cost and provides the student with a stipend (25% of the reduced tuition).
+All full time students entering graduate programs in School Psychology, Counseling, College Student Development and Education at the university are granted a general graduate assistantship for $3,000, which requires the student to work 5 hours per week for a professor or university division.
 Students are responsible to the faculty or staff member to whom they are assigned.

 Full-time students may instead choose to apply for an enhanced graduate assistantship through the Division of Student Affairs, as a Residence Hall Director, Weekend Supervisor, or Assistant Coordinator of Leadership Programming.
 In exchange for working 20 hours per week, this assistantship covers 50% of tuition costs and provides the graduate student with a stipend of $3,000 to $5,000, depending on the assistantship.
 Some enhanced assistantships provide a furnished on-campus apartment and full meal plan when the University is in session.
 For more information please contact the directors of Residence Life, Center for Student Involvement, and/or the Judson Leadership Center.